aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to produce and consume messages via Kafka topics.

-A service method's request and response messages are routed on and off of Kafka.
-Zilla can be the server delivering messages to a Kafka topic or fanout messages from a topic to running gRPC services.
+Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients.
 Additionally, Zilla can sit on the critical path between a gRPC client and server.
-They can communicate as if they are talking to each other, with Zilla proxying the messages through Kafka.
+They can communicate as if they are talking directly to each other, while Zilla actually proxies the messages through Kafka.

 ## Correlated Request-Response